What's the latest coronavirus information for business owners?

 We’re already seeing travel insurers pull back cover for coronavirus COVID-19, and we have had one business insurer contact us to say they are removing coronavirus COVID-19 cover for all new policies.

-And we’ve also noticed that some insurers are covering businesses under their business interruption extension if there is an outbreak within 25-mile radius of their premises which then causes a loss to their earnings.
+And we’ve also noticed that some insurers are covering businesses under their business interruption extension if there is an outbreak within a 25-mile radius of their premises which then causes a loss to their earnings.

 We are working closely with all our insurers to provide the most up to date responses to your queries.

 If you’re still unsure whether or not you’re covered, get in touch with your insurance company or broker to discuss your options.

 What government help is available and how can you access it?